 - DO NOT ignore signs of addiction or relapse.
 Denial is not your friend.
 If you notice that something may be wrong, be proactive and talk to your partner immediately.
 The sooner they get help, the easier it will be to get sober again.

 - DO NOT judge your partner or make hurtful comments.
 Admitting that they have a problem is difficult, perhaps the hardest thing they will ever have to do.
 It takes a lot of courage, humility, and self-awareness to ask for help.
 Remember, they suffer from a legitimate illness that takes away their ability to control their drinking and drug use.
 No one chooses to become an addict.

 Real Dating Stories

-With that said, seeing what other people have gone through may help you get a better idea of what to expect.
-You can take notes from the successes to see what you can do to ensure that your relationship goes smoothly.
-Similarly, you can also take notes from the heartbreaks and the disasters to see what you can avoid doing to ruin a good thing.
+Seeing what other people have gone through can help you get a better idea of what to expect.
+You can emulate the successes to ensure that your relationship goes smoothly.
+You can also learn from others’ mistakes to avoid heartache and disaster.

 Get the Help and Support that You Need

 If you’ve decided to get into a relationship while in recovery, just know that it’s going to be an uphill battle.
-You’re not starting the relationship on solid footing, so you’re going to have a lot of issues to work through.
-Due to this reason, many experts recommend waiting.
-It may take you some time before you’re ready to pursue anything romantic.
+You still have work to do on yourself and your illness, so you’re going to have a lot of issues to work through.
+But if you start out the right way, with your eyes open, and with realistic expectations, then you may be able to find a rewarding relationship.

 Have you gotten into a relationship with a recovering addict?
 Or, are you a recovering addict yourself and are in a relationship?
 Let us know your experiences and what you think in the comments below.